TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

 1. Imports all dependencies required for the whole project.
 2. Sets up CSRFProtect to provide asynchronous keys that protect the app from a CSRF attack.
 Students will need to generate a unique basic 16 secret key with [https://acte.ltd/utils/randomkeygen](https://acte.ltd/utils/randomkeygen).
+3. Defines the head attribute for authorising a POST request to the API.
-3. Define a secure Content Secure Policy (CSP) head.
+4. Define a secure Content Secure Policy (CSP) head.
-4. Configures the Flask app.
+5. Configures the Flask app.
-5. Redirect /index.html to the domain root for a consistent user experience.
+6. Redirect /index.html to the domain root for a consistent user experience.
-6. Renders the index.html for a GET app route.
+7. Renders the index.html for a GET app route.
+8. Provide an endpoint to log CSP violations for security analysis.

 ```python
 from flask import Flask